 Mental health care can only be effective if patients and mental health workers can develop trust that will reduce fear and enable the establishment of a therapeutic relationship.
 This will require an understanding of each others’ expectations, powers and limitations.

 There has been little systematic exploration of the mutual experiences of patients and clinicians and how these interact throughout the care process.
 Mental health care would benefit from a better understanding of hopes and objectives, decision making processes, successes and frustrations from both the patient and the mental health worker’s perspective of the care process.

-GAMIAN-Europe, in partnership with the EPA is proposing a project that will identify the care experience of patients, complemented by the narrative of the mental health service.
-The two experiences will be brought together in a dialogue, leading to conclusions about desirable actions.
+In this project, GAMIAN-Europe, in partnership with the EPA aimed to identify the care experience of patients, complemented by the narrative of the mental health service.
+The two experiences were together in a dialogue, leading to conclusions about desirable actions.